 - 1 1/2 cup beef stock

-Combine taco seasoning, brown sugar, tomato sauce, and chillies.
+- Combine taco seasoning, brown sugar, tomato sauce, and pureed chillies in a large mixing bowl.
 Add ribs and coat with sauce.
-Cover and refrigerate to marinade for at least 2 hours.
+Cover and refrigerate to marinate for at least 2 hours.
 Reserve marinade.

-Heat oil in an cast iron skillet over medium heat.
+- Heat oil in a cast iron skillet over medium heat.
 Sear ribs for 5 – 8 minutes, or until brown on all sides.

 - Add halved garlic heat, cut side down, and reserved marinade, Pour wine, scraping up the bits at the bottom.
 Bring to a boil and cook for 3-5 minutes to reduce.
 Add beef stock, basting the ribs with the juices.

 - Cover skillet with foil and cook in the preheated oven for 2 - 3 hours, basting occasionally, or until the meat is tender and falling away from the bone.
 Uncover and cook for 15 – 30 minutes, basting the juices one more time.